Upervision/Amazon-product-recommendation-systems/README.md

 ## Acknowledgments

 Dataset courtesy of Julian McAuley (UCSD) — [Amazon product data](http://jmcauley.ucsd.edu/data/amazon/).
-Completed as an applied project for the MIT IDSS AI and Data Science Program (delivered via Great Learning).
+Completed as an applied project for the MIT IDSS AI and Data Science Program.